labelle/evo-css-switch/README.md

 <h1 id='toggler'>Here is text.</h1>
 ```

-Include this at the very bottom of the document body, where your script tags would go.
+Scripts, at the bottom of the document body.

 ```html